Openpalm/meditation-timers/README.md

-# meditation timers using bash sleep and echo
+# Meditation timers

-just execute and meditate.
+implemented using bash sleep and echo. just execute and meditate.

 # to use

 ./10-minutes.sh

-#pitfalls
+# pitfalls

 tested on macos.
 linux: might need to edit the echo message and change the string to ^G (ctrl G, or some other sound command)